bcarthic/dicom-ohif/README.md

 The OHIF viewer won't be accessible from the `cdnEndpoint` but instead it will be accessible through `storageAccountWebEndpoint` (which is the storage account static website endpoint).
 But accessing from `storageAccountWebEndpoint` will cause "Cross Origin Isolation is not enabled, read more about it here: https://docs.ohif.org/faq/".
 To resolve this error, you need to change the \Storageaccount\$web\app-config.js file to include `useSharedAccessBuffer: 'FALSE'` under datasource configuration.
 The app-config.js file can be found in the storage account created in the previous step.
 The app-config.js file can be found under the $web container in the storage account.
 You can edit the file by clicking on the file and then clicking on the view/edit  option.
 Once you have made the change, click on the save button on the top.

+**Make sure the storage account and the DICOM service are in the same virtual network.**

 Once the remainder of the following steps are completed you will be able to access the OHIF viewer on a device connected to the same virtual network.

 ### Complete the configuration of the application created earlier